rixx/books.rixx.de/data/reviews/terry-goodkind/wizards-first-rule/index.md

 ---

 This book could have been classic fantasy.
 It has all the right ingredients: Richard, the Woman, the Wizard, the Quest, the Traitor, the Evil Antagonist.
 Boring?
 Yes.
 Schematic?
 Couldn't be more so.
-But still, a lot of Fantasy does this kind of thing.
+But still, a lot of Fantasy works like this.
 It's not a crime, and in some regards, this book is just one of those very mediocre SFF books:

 The author has a bad case of "tell, don't show", and his language and phrasing are far from lyrical.
-The story has some strong parts, but feels mediocre and generic most of the time.
+The story has some strong parts, but it's mediocre and generic most of the time.
 Even the plot holes are generic.

 **But.**